My emoji’d avatar was designed by Heidi Helen Pilypas.

 This one time—not at band camp—I conducted an interview entirely in ASL.

-I've interviewed many high-ranking executives over the years, most prominently Apple CEO Tim Cook in 2018 and former Intel CEO Pat Gelsinger in 2023.
-I've also spoken with people working on accessibility at Activision Blizzard, Adobe, Airbnb, Amazon, Capital One, Chase, Comcast, CVS, DoorDash, Ford, GitHub, GE Appliances, Indeed, Intel, Lenovo, Lyft, Netflix, Nvidia, OpenAI, PBS Kids, Salesforce, Samsung, Slack, Sony, TD Bank, VITAC, Webex, Xbox, Yelp, and Zappos, as well as the leaders of countless startups.
-In addition, I’ve covered the work of innumerable, name brand companies like Amtrak, CAI, Chime, Consumer Reports, eBay, Electronic Arts, Hilton, Honda, LG, LinkedIn, Razer, Starbucks, United Airlines, Walmart, and Whirlpool.
-Then there are the litany of institutions—namely AbleGamers, the American Association of Motor Vehicle Administrators, the American Association of People with Disabilities, the American Society for Deaf Children, the Center for Democracy and Technology, the Department of Justice, the Department of Veterans Affairs, the Fashion Institute of Technology, the FCC, Harvard University, NYU, Temple University, the University of North Dakota, the Smithsonian American Art Museum, the United States Association of Blind Athletes, the United Spinal Association, the Challenged Athletes Foundation, NBCUniversal, Special Olympics, and numerous state governments.
+I've interviewed several high-ranking executives for on-the-record conversations, the most prominent people being Apple CEO Tim Cook in 2018 and former Intel CEO Pat Gelsinger in 2023.
+Elsewhere, I've spoken with folks working on accessibility at Activision Blizzard, Adobe, Airbnb, Amazon, Capital One, Chase, Comcast, CVS, DoorDash, Ford, GitHub, GE Appliances, Indeed, Intel, Lenovo, Lyft, Netflix, Nvidia, OpenAI, PBS Kids, Salesforce, Samsung, Slack, Sony, TD Bank, VITAC, Webex, Xbox, Yelp, and Zappos, as well as the leaders of umpteenth startups.
+In addition, I’ve covered the accessibility efforts of companies such as Amtrak, CAI, Chime, Consumer Reports, eBay, Electronic Arts, Hilton, Honda, Instacart, LG, LinkedIn, Razer, Starbucks, United Airlines, Walmart, and Whirlpool.
+Then come the litany of institutions: AbleGamers, the American Association of Motor Vehicle Administrators, the American Association of People with Disabilities, the American Society for Deaf Children, the Center for Democracy and Technology, the Department of Justice, the Department of Veterans Affairs, the Fashion Institute of Technology, the FCC, Harvard University, NYU, Temple University, the NBA and NHL, the University of North Dakota, the Smithsonian American Art Museum, the United States Association of Blind Athletes, the United Spinal Association, the Challenged Athletes Foundation, NBCUniversal, and Special Olympics.

-I’ve interviewed several professionals such as audiologists, dietitians, registered nurses, speech-language pathologists, optometrists, ophthalmologists, and physical therapists—all of whom work in fields adjacent to, and intersecting with, disability and technology.
-Lastly, I’ve interviewed many indie software developers, all of whom write software for Apple platforms, about their app(s) and supporting the disability community vis-a-vis accessibility.
+I’ve interviewed several professionals like audiologists, dietitians, registered nurses, speech-language pathologists, optometrists, ophthalmologists, and physical therapists—all of whom work in fields adjacent to, and intersecting with, disability and technology.
+Lastly, I’ve interviewed indie software developers, all of whom write software for Apple platforms, about their app(s) and supporting the disability community.
 They include Marco Arment, The Iconfactory, AssistiveWare, and Procreate.

 To borrow a bar from my favorite rapper in Eminem, I’ve bodied features with some legendary names.
-A considerable number of the interviews I’ve done over my journalistic career have featured notable individuals who have their own Wikipedia page.
+A considerable number of the interviews I’ve done have been with notable individuals goodly enough to have their own Wikipedia page.
+I like to believe it’s a nice feather in my cap given my scope.
 They include:

 Tony Coelho (D-CA), pioneer of the Americans with Disabilities Act